NCAR/esds/faq.md

 ### My file is taking forever to read in... what can I do to improve this?

+1. Have you looked at [Xarray's multi-file documentation](https://xarray.pydata.org/en/stable/io.html#reading-multi-file-datasets)?
+Usually `data_vars="minimal", coords="minimal", compat="override"` works for model datasets that are consistent across the files you are reading in.

 1. Try subsetting for ***just*** the variable(s) you need for example, if you are reading in a dataset with ~25 variables, and you only need `temperature`, just read in temperature.
 You can specificy which variables to read in by using the following syntax, following the example of the temperature variable.

 ```python